Sydney Football Stadium (1988): Rugby union test matches

 Since its opening in 1988, the Football Stadium has hosted twenty seven Australia rugby union internationals.
 The results were as follows;

 Rugby World Cup

 The SFS also hosted five 2003 Rugby World Cup matches but none of them involved Australia.
 The results were as follows;

 International soccer

 List of international soccer matches played at the Sydney Football Stadium since 1988 (Senior men's games only).
+The 1993 FIFA World Cup qualification game between the Australia and Argentina (a team captained by legendary player Diego Maradona who was making his return to the side), attracted an over-capacity crowd of 43,967 (at the time, capacity stood at 42,500).
+This would remain the record attendance at the Football Stadium until 2018.

 2000 Olympic Games

 The Football Stadium hosted five games of the 2000 Olympic Games Men's Football tournament including a quarter final, a semi-final and the bronze medal match.
 It also hosted five matches of the Women's Football tournament including a Semi-final and the bronze and gold medal matches.